syncfusion-content/wpf-docs/wpf/TimeSpan-Editor/Working-with-TimeSpanEdit.md

 N> View [Sample](https://github.com/SyncfusionExamples/syncfusion-wpf-timespanedit-control-examples/tree/master/Samples/TimeSpanEdit-Features) in GitHub

-## Setting null text
+## Show watermark when value is null

-If you want to display any text instead of null value, use the [NullString](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.TimeSpanEdit~NullString.html) property to setting the null text.
+If you want to display any watermark text instead of null value, use the [NullString](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.TimeSpanEdit~NullString.html) property to setting the watermark text.
 You can enable it by setting the `AllowNull` property as `true` and `Value` property as `null`.
 The default value of `NullString` property is `string.Empty`.

 {% tabs %}
 {% highlight XAML %}